I investigate the intelligence encoded inside a deep neural network.

 • Peer to peer (p2p) network Problem Description Code Video

-This project was created as a part of the p2p project for Computer Networks (CNT5106C) at the University of Florida for the Master's in Computer Science program.
+I created this p2p network for Computer Networks (CNT5106C) course while I was a Master's student at the University of Florida.
 A simplified peer to peer network where any number of peers can share any type of file among themselves.
 Implemented in Java.

 Academic Service